iechor/docs/content/compose/compose-file/05-services.md

 ## user

 `user` overrides the user used to run the container process.
-The default is set by the image (i.e. Dockerfile `USER`).
+The default is set by the image (i.e. iEchorfile `USER`).
 If it's not set, then `root`.

 ## userns_mode